weiword/guide/legal/terms/index.md

 === weiword isn’t responsible for any mistakes in the information or for any losses you might experience from using it.

 === Before making any investments, you should speak with a financial advisor, lawyer, or tax expert to make sure you're making the right decisions.

+=== weiword might already have investments in the stocks or securities they talk about on the site, which could affect their views.

+=== If any part of these terms is found to be invalid or unenforceable, the rest of the terms will still apply.

+=== You can’t use the website for anything illegal or against the rules.
+You need to follow all laws that apply.

+=== All the content on the website, like text, images, and logos, belongs to weiword unless stated otherwise.

+=== If there are links to other websites, they’re just for your convenience. weiword isn’t connected to or responsible for what’s on those sites.